Confidential Exam Locations

 If you have been a victim of a sexual assault: Your safety is the top priority.
 If you are in danger, immediately call 911.
 Your first instinct may be to take a shower and clean yourself.
 It is critical that you do not shower or bathe, brush your teeth, change your clothing, or wash your hands.
 If possible, do not go to the bathroom, eat, drink, or take medication unless it is necessary for your health.
 Your body and clothing may contain critical evidence if you choose to have a forensic examination.

-If you have been a victim of a sexual assault and would like to speak with a Victim Advocate, please call our free confidential Sexual Assault Hotline at (407) 500-HEAL.
+If you have been a victim of a sexual assault and would like to speak with a Victim Advocate, please call our free confidential Sexual Assault Helpline at (407) 500-HEAL.

 Please note: The Victim Service Center provides significant protection of communications between a client and VSC staff.
 Clients are able to confide in VSC Victim Advocates, Therapists, and all VSC staff members, knowing that communication is confidential and will not be disclosed publicly unless they consent to such disclosure.
 For further information, please contact VSC directly.